 Recently, the ice-cream company Haagen-Daz initiated a campaign to raise awareness about the threats to honey bees, which are rapidly disappearing and are vital to the global food chain (and many of the ingredients in flavoured ice cream).
-The company started a honeybee microsite (https://www.haagendazs.us/save-the-honey-bees) and is donating a portion of the proceeds from its honeybee brand to bee research.
-In November 2014, it raised an additional \$7,000 for research during a two-day Twitter campaign (#HelpHoneyBees hashtag).3
+The company started a honeybee microsite and is donating a portion of the proceeds from its honeybee brand to bee research.
+In November 2014, it raised an additional \$7,000 for research during a two-day Twitter campaign (#HelpHoneyBees hashtag).2